 I could not find a comprehensive list, but here is a list of the largest parades.

 - Be prepared to wait!
+Space is limited and these outdoor events in NYC are popular.
 Bring your own picnic and enjoy the warm weather.

 - Take advantage of these great free summer events and try to go to as many as you can.

 - If you aren’t able to make it to NYC for the Museum Mile, you can save money on visiting these museums by purchasing an NYC attraction pass.